 There is worldwide interest in dry needling supported by increasing scientific evidence.
 Dry needling is practiced around the world by Medical Doctors, Doctors of Osteopathy, Naturopaths, and Physical Therapists (PTs).
 The PTs account for the largest growth in recent years.
-Frank Timmermans is the main instructor and has 34 years of experience as a Physical and Manual Therapist.
-He has published several articles on myofascial pain and dry needling and has, together with his team, instructed over 4,000 physical therapists.
-He is joined by other experienced local instructors to obtain a 1:4 teacher student ratio for optimal safety and didactics in the courses offered by Uplands Physio Clinic.
+Frank Timmermans is the main instructor and has 37 years of experience as a Physical and Manual Therapist.
+He has published several articles on myofascial pain and dry needling and has instructed over 5,000 physical therapists.
+There is 1:4 teacher student ratio for optimal safety and didactics in the courses offered by Uplands Physio Clinic.

 Ongoing support after the courses

-After completing the first two courses you will be registered on the website as a certified dry needling practitioner.
-Through the 'members only' section of the website, you will have access to a consent form, clinic brochures, safety overviews, and order forms for dry needles and other clinic supplies, as well as relevant publications.
-After the courses, you are encouraged to stay in close contact with your instructors in case you have any practical questions.
+After completing the three course levels you will be registered on the website as a certified dry needling practitioner.
+Through the 'members only' section of the website, you will have access to a consent form, clinic brochures, dry needling safety overviews, as well as relevant publications.
+After the courses, you are encouraged to stay in close contact with your instructor in case you have any practical questions.
 Regular ‘refresher days’ will be organized to allow you to stay up to date with any new developments in this technique.

 Feedback from participants

 The focus on safety was very good.